Free Trial

 What is iShares Energy Storage & Materials ETF's current short interest?

 Short interest is the volume of iShares Energy Storage & Materials ETF shares that have been sold short but have not yet been closed out or covered.
-As of August 31st, investors have sold 2,500 shares of IBAT short.
+As of April 15th, traders have sold 5,500 shares of IBAT short.
+1.96% of iShares Energy Storage & Materials ETF's shares are currently sold short.
 Learn More on iShares Energy Storage & Materials ETF's current short interest.

 What is a good short interest ratio for iShares Energy Storage & Materials ETF?